 Excuse me kale, budge up a bit, will you?
 Cauliflower is taking its place on the front row now.
 All glamorous, with its leaves hiding a goodness-riddled, brain-shaped (shhhh, whisper it:) superfood, like a burlesque dancer hidden behind her big raunchy feathers.

-Home from the vegetable market, I unfurled my knobbly white pearl and obviously my first thoughts were: 1950s-style bundt cake!
+Home from my local farmer’s market, I unfurled my knobbly white pearl and obviously my first thoughts were: 1950s-style bundt cake!
 Who wouldn’t associate the two?

 Cauliflower goes surprisingly well with a number of sweet-associated flavours: almond, chocolate(!), nutmeg… so putting it into a cake isn’t a completely wild idea.
 As ever, the vegetable taste melts into the background and it gives nutrients, structure and moistness (seriously, will someone please come up with a suitable synonym for moist).